cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw1.md

 ### Create a Github account
 You should create a free [GitHub](https://www.github.com) account if you do not already have one.
-If you are creating a new github account, you might want to consider using your andrewID, as that will make things easier for us.
+If you are creating a new GitHub account, you might want to consider using your andrewID, as that will make things easier for us.
 But you may use any account name you want.
 If you have an existing GitHub account, you may use that.

 ### Clone HW1 repo